WhiskyTangoFawks/LunarFalloutPlus/README.md

   - ENBoost is a feature of ENB that allows your FO4 to extend your system's VRAM with your regular RAM.
 It's not as fast, but it's better than nothing.
 AMD users with resizable BAR enabled should see even better performance improvements with this setting, and it's recommended to try it out.
 However this is a HIGHLY system specific setting.
 What works great for a user with a 3090, will crash for a user with less, which is why it's not turned on for you by default.
   - If you have issues with textures not loading, stuttering, or the brown face bug, it is recommended to try this.

-2. **Difficulty and Customization**

- For People that want to tweak things a little.
-Not all options are listed here.
-See the section in Mod Organizer for all options
+3. **Configuration**

+ Additional configuration options (see the section in MO2)

  - `Lucky 7 - Hardcore Start`: You get 7 points to spend at start instead of the regular 24, and get an extra perk point every 7 levels.
 For players who want a real challenge.

-3. **Configuration**

- Additional configuration options

- - `120FPS no VSYNC`: Enable this mod if you are using a higher refresh rate Gsync/Freesync monitor.
-This mod increases the FPS cap from the High Performance Physics Fix mod and disables vsync.
-You can edit the ini file if you need additional changes, or create you own configuration file.
  - `Whisky's Tunes`: Copyright free music for streamers
  - `Nvidia Reflex support` and `Nvidia Weapon Debris Crash Fix`: Enable these if you have an Nvidia card.
 If you crash after enabling them, try disabling them.